Active Learning Techniques for Pomset Recognizers: Introduction

-The original $L^*$ active learning algorithm~\cite{DBLP:journals/iandc/Angluin87} maintains a table structure called an \emph{observation table} that it fills by calling membership queries.
-The rows of the table help identify the Myhill-Nerode classes of the target language and their representatives.
-TTT~\cite{isberner14ttt} instead features a \emph{discrimination tree}: this sparser structure has been experimentally shown to reduce the number of queries needed. $L^\#$~\cite{vaandrager22lsharp} operates directly on a trie that stores membership queries and tries to establish apartness, a constructive form of non-equivalence. $\Llambda$~\cite{DBLP:conf/birthday/HowarS22} relies on partition refinement; its peculiarity is not adding substrings of counter-examples to the underlying data structure.
+The original $L^*$ AL algorithm~\cite{DBLP:journals/iandc/Angluin87} maintains a table structure called an \emph{observation table} that it fills by calling MQs. \texttt{TTT}~\cite{isberner14ttt} instead features a \emph{discrimination tree} that has been experimentally shown to reduce the number of MQs needed. $L^\#$~\cite{vaandrager22lsharp} operates directly on a prefix tree that stores MQs and tries to establish apartness, a constructive form of non-equivalence. $\Llambda$~\cite{DBLP:conf/birthday/HowarS22} relies on partition refinement; its peculiarity is not adding substrings of counterexamples to its data structures.

 The last three algorithms have all been shown to be competitive and a net improvement over $L^*$.
-We chose to focus on $\Llambda$ thanks to its generic, unifying framework; $L^\#$'s prefix-closed trie structure is intrinsically tied to words, hence total orders, and TTT heavily relies on a complex automata-theoretic process to refine its discrimination tree that can seldom be generalized to pomsets.
+We chose to adapt $\Llambda$ due to its generic, unifying framework that is not intrinsically tied to finite words and rational languages.